 - 2013 - Scots Philosophical Association: "Film-Philosophy 2014."

 - 2012 - Santander Travel Scholarship (Santander Network: China).

-David has supervised 9 PhD students to succesful completion.
-He has experience supervising doctoral students from the USA, Canada, UK, South Korea, Hong Kong, Taiwan, Singapore, France, South Africa, Turkey, and Uruguay.
+David has supervised over 20 PhD students to successful completion.
+He has experience supervising doctoral students from the USA, Canada, UK, South Korea, Hong Kong, Taiwan, Singapore, PRC, France, Germany, South Africa, Turkey, Malaysia, Mexico and Uruguay.